poojahooda22/3d-image-curve/README.md

 edited`pa
 The `pages/api` directory is mapped to `/api/`.
 Files in this directory are t This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) toautomatically optimiz andlo[Geist](https://ver
-To learn more about Next.js
+To learn more about Next.j
 - [Next.js Documentation](https://nextjs.org/docs)
 - [Learn Next.js](https://nextjs.org/learn-pages-router)
 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback an